ora0600/confluent-ksqldb-hands-on-workshop/labs/06_usecase_track-and-trace-ccloud.md

 ksql> select * from shipment_statuses_stream emit changes;
 ```

-Symmetric update to table (topic behind is compacted unlimited retention)
+## Symmetric update to table
+The topic behind is compacted unlimited retention.
+Here some aggregation functions of ksqlDB are used.
 ```bash
 ksql> CREATE TABLE shipment_statuses_table AS
 	SELECT